 If you have erythroderma, you may have extracorporeal photopheresis (ECP).
 This is a type of light treatment where your blood is treated with ultraviolet A light.

-If your mycosis fungoides doesn’t respond to these treatments (refractory) or comes back after treatment (relapses), you might have antibody treatment with alemtuzumab or brentuximab vedotin.
+If your mycosis fungoides doesn’t respond to these treatments (refractory) or comes back after treatment (relapses), you might have antibody treatment with alemtuzumab, brentuximab vedotin or mogamulizumab.